pgust86/Movie-Trailer-Website/README.md

 ## Readme for Movie-Trailer-Website

 ## Summary
-This project is intended to create a website that showcases 6 different movies and when you click on a specific movie a youtube trailer will play
+The Movie Trailer Website project consists of server-side code to store a list of movies titles, along with its respective box art imagery and movie trailer website.
+The code will create the class movie and then will use the attributes of that class to create instances for various different movies that will then be displayed on a web site.
+There will be then be functionality for playing movie trailers for each movie on the site.

 ## Installation
-Clone the GitHub repository
+1. Clone the GitHub repository
-Navigate to Movie-Trailer-Website/movies/entertainment_center.py
+2. Navigate to Movie-Trailer-Website/movies/entertainment_center.py
-Run entertainment_center.py
+3. Run `entertainment_center.py`
-Program should open webbrowser and display website
+4. Program will open webbrowser and display website